 The acne struggle is REAL.
 I’m not talking about a few small pimples around the time of the month or after a bad weekend of binge eating.
 I’m talking about waking up everyday unsure if a monster has festered under the skin’s surface.
 If you don’t know what that feels like, then consider yourself lucky and be cognizant of what you say to others who suffer from it.
-If you’re unsure what not to say, here’s a good place to start.
+If you’re unsure what not to say, I’ve compiled a list of things you don’t say to people suffering with acne.
 Believe it or not, these are real things people have actually said to me over a lifetime!

 “What’s wrong with your face?”